Initiating the Divorce

-- Do not retaliate if he/she attacks or criticizes you.
+- Do not retaliate if they attack or criticize you.

-- Reassure that you want to work with her/him to achieve fairness and the best arrangement for all of you.
+- Reassure that you want to work with them to achieve fairness and the best arrangement for all of you.

-- Tell her/him there is no hurry to resolve everything and that you will wait until he/she is ready.
+- Tell them there is no hurry to resolve everything and that you will wait until they are ready.

 - Suggest or agree to divorce counseling.